-It was informed that Amper Energia, the company that controls SHP Canoa Quebrada, and Pouso Alto Energia, the company that controls SHP Buriti, have hired expert companies to execute their environmental programs.
-The hired companies keep an environment engineer full time in the plants, and the programs included in the Environmental Basic Program are being executed by the SHPs' personnel.
+It was informed that Pouso Alto Energia, the company that controls SHP Buriti, have hired expert company to execute their environmental programs.
+The hired company keep an environment engineer full time in the plant, and the programs included in the Environmental Basic Program are being executed by the SHP personnel.
 After the beginning of the commercial operations, restoration of degraded areas and of permanent preservation areas will be done according to the legal requirements.
 Studies done during the design phase of the project have identified the environmental and social impacts and indicated the mitigation measures to be adopted during the construction phase.
 A team of environment experts will monitor the compliance with the environmental agencies' regulations.

-During the site visit, the above-mentioned information was verified through document review, interviews and local observation.
-It was also verified that the analysis of the environmental impacts of the project activity was sufficiently described in the documents related to EIA of both SHPs (EIA PCH Canoa Quebrada, April 2001 and EIA PCH Buriti, May, 2002).
+It was verified that the analysis of the environmental impacts of the project activity was sufficiently described in the documents related to EIA of SHP (EIA PCH Buriti, May, 2002).
 The environmental effects were identified in the EIA and mitigating measures were defined for address adverse impacts.
 In addition, the documented evidences that the project is in compliance with legal requirements were verified.

 Detailed information regarding the environmental programmes and monitoring plan were included in the PDD (Annex 4).
-Reasonable environmental indicators were defined to be monitored as part of the Environmental Program of each plant.
+Reasonable environmental indicators were defined to be monitored as part of the Environmental Program of the plant.
 CAR 3 was closed out.